CePeU/Build123d-Portable-Installer/README.md

 # Build123d-Portable-Installer

 ## General Information and first start
-This is a NSIS based installer for a portable Windows IDE environment for build123d, python and VsCode
+This is a NSIS based installer for a portable Windows IDE environment for build123d, python and VsCode.

 Build123d-Portable-Installer is a web installer.
 It allows you to download the necessary software and to install it.
 During the setup some files are modified  to allow for a fully portable setup.

 Fully portable means that you can install and delete the software setup without any registry changes or other dependencies.
+You can copy the installation to any hard drive you like.
+You also can use it on your USB thumb drive - just copy your installation there.
+Install it with the thumbdrive option and execute ThumbdriveAdjust.cmd after the copy operation and you are ready to go.
+For this reason you also can uncheck the python part and use the installer as a setup for a portable Visual Studio Code setup (In that case use VsCode.cmd to start you VsCode session).

 After the installation you can start VsCode under this path:<br>
 <b>[Installdirectory]\\[PythonVersionPath]\t\Vs Code.exe</b>